 Danone CEO Antoine de Saint-Affrique said surging demand for weight loss drugs could help the French yogurt maker.
 The Food and Drug Administration officially declared a shortage of Zepbound.
-And Costco is offering members prescriptions to weight loss drugs via its healthcare partner Sesame.
+And Costco $COST is offering members prescriptions to weight loss drugs via its healthcare partner Sesame.

 Check out those and more pharma news highlights.